💉

 Feel the injection site before injecting.
 Lipohypertrophy presents as a hardened, slightly raised, lumpy area underneath the skin (different from normal fat — hardened and well-defined).
 If detected, mark the site as "avoid" in the Dosed app and do not inject there for at least 8 weeks.
 Document for healthcare provider review.
 Lipohypertrophy can affect drug absorption, making protocols inconsistent.

 This is a clinical decision for your healthcare provider.
-From a documentation perspective, mark the date of switch clearly in your tracking; the new compound starts its own titration calendar (typically not at the dose-equivalent of the prior compound — start lower and titrate up to allow the new mechanism to settle).
+From a documentation perspective, mark the date of the switch clearly in your tracking; the new compound starts its own schedule as defined by its label and your prescriber (not the dose-equivalent of the prior compound).
 Side-effect patterns may differ between compounds.
 The Dosed app supports compound-specific calendars so the switch is clearly marked in the history.

 Severe persistent abdominal pain (especially radiating to back) — pancreatitis warning.
 Right upper quadrant pain — gallbladder concern.
 Lumps in the neck or hoarseness — thyroid concern (boxed warning).
 Severe vomiting that prevents fluid intake — dehydration risk.
 Severe diarrhea similarly.
 These are documented as red-flag entries in the Dosed app and trigger a provider-contact reminder.
 Always work with a qualified healthcare professional; this app is a tracking tool only.